Port Credit Marine Surveys

 Registration for pleasure craft is entirely voluntary.
 A pleasure craft may be registered by name in which case license numbers are not required.
 As each Registered Name must be unique, check the Ships Registry database to see if your chosen name is available and make sure your chosen name is not phonetically similar to a name already registered.

 You will need a tonnage measurement which you can complete yourself if the boat is 15m long or less.
-If your boat over 15 meters in length or a multihull of any length, it will need to be measured by a Transport Canada Appointed Tonnage Measurer.
+If your boat over 15 meters in length or a multihull of any length (with any type of cabin structure) it will need to be measured by a Transport Canada Appointed Tonnage Measurer.

 A registry not only provides information to police and SAR it proves ownership and a registered vessel may qualify for a marine mortgage.
-While hopping across the lake to the US in a licensed vessel does not pose any problems, your license will not be recognized in the islands should you run south for the winter.
+While hopping across the lake to the US in a licensed vessel does not pose any problems, your license may not be recognized further afield.
 If your vessel is registered you will receive a letter from Transport Canada every three years and you must confirm That you are still at the same address and that ownership has not changed.
 Should you fail to confirm that information your vessel will be suspended from the Registry.

 CSA 2001 ( Canada Shipping Act ) requires that if your vessel is Federally Registered by name, the full name exactly as per your Registry form "must be displayed along with your Port of Registry together on some clearly visible exterior part of the hull".
 "The markings may be made by the use of any means and materials which result in durable markings.
 All must be at least 10cm in height, made in clearly legible letters of the Latin alphabet or Arabic or Roman numerals.

 For more information on how to have your boat Federally Registered by name go to Transport Canada Ships Registration.